owjd03/tp/docs/DeveloperGuide.md

 **MSS**

-1. FA requests to list persons
+1. FA requests to list clients
-2. ClientCore shows a list of persons
+2. ClientCore shows a list of clients
 3. FA requests to filter the list based on input field.
 4. ClientCore shows the filtered list.